mike-a/maintenance-panel/Readme.md

 Kindly check under the `znotes directory` for more in detail notes or request access to scrivener notes. <br/>
-Also do take note of the Core usage across the documentation which refers to the laravel application to which you've installed the basetheme
+Also do take note of the Core usage across the documentation which refers to the laravel application to which you've installed the maintenance-panel